amoghe/distillog/README.md

 In most cases, some downstream entity "knows" how to filter the messages and keep those that are relevant to the environment.
 As evidence of this, most other languages have log libraries that support levels.
+Similarly some programs offer varying verbosity levels (e.g. `-v`, `-vv` etc).
 The golang stdlib takes a much more spartan approach (exposing only `Println` and friends) so using it in programs to emit messages of varying interest/levels can get tedious (manual prefixes, anyone?).
 This is where `distillog` steps in.
-It aims to slightly improve on this minimalstic logging interface. _Slightly_.
+It aims to slightly improve on this minimalstic logging interface. __Slightly__.

-## Too _much_, you say?
+## Other libraries do _too much_, you say?

 Ever used `log.Panicf` or `log.Fatalf`?
 Exiting your program is *not* something your log library should be doing!
 Similarly, other libraries offer options for maintaining old log files and rotating them.
-Your logging library should not need to care about this.
+Your logging library shouldn't need to care about this.
 Whatever facility (other libraries call this a "backend") messages are sent to should determine how old messages are handled. `distillog` prefers that you use `lumberjack` (or an equivalent WriteCloser) depending on